samumantha/EODIE/docs/Tutorial.rst

 - fieldparcel polygons of area x as ESRI shapefile, with unique ID fieldname 'PlotID'

-| Additional input:

-- timeframe: April 1st - August 31st year 2018

 | Desired output:

-- database with NDVI timeseries for each fieldparcel polygon with statistics mean, median, standard deviation and range
+- database with NDVI timeseries for each fieldparcel polygon in the whole country with statistics mean, median, standard deviation and range

 | Workflow: